top of page

 Design and Construction

-Unlike some other RGB lights I've tested, I experienced no issues with reliability.
+Unlike some other RGB lights I've tested, I experienced no major issues with reliability.
 There are lots of accessories and light painting tool options, which for the first time in one of my reviews needs its own section of the review!

 RGB Critter Optics